AnnaVargova/AutomationShield_wiki/HeatShield.md

 Output voltage setting is secured by two resistors.
 The first resistor having a value of 240Ω being recommended by the manufacturer.
 The value of the second resistor is determined by the desired output voltage.In this case, the temperature of 80°C was reached at a voltage of 6.45V, the resistor R2 used had a value of 1kΩ.
 A resistor with a 1kΩ resistance value serves to protect the Arduin pins.
 The 10kΩ resistor provides a transistor closure.
 The used transistor is a MOSFET marked as BUZ11, a type of transistor that is only controlled by voltage.

 # PCB
 A PCB (printed circuit design) was designed and created in [DIPTrace](https://diptrace.com/) software (freeware version).
 The folowing diagram shows both sides of the PCB.
+The PCB layout may be downloaded [here](https://github.com/richardsalini/HeatShield/files/1935396/HeatShield_PCB.zip).

 ![pcb1](https://user-images.githubusercontent.com/38358320/39092967-e3861f84-4617-11e8-9536-c7d2b333961c.png)
 ![pcb2](https://user-images.githubusercontent.com/38358320/39092994-4b031b6c-4618-11e8-90be-81771ea70638.png)